mblackstock/mblackstock.github.io/_posts/2021-02-26-hollyburn.md

 # Thanks

 Thanks to Rob Muir for meeting up every week to get out on a hike somewhere around our amazing city and the back country.
-I feel blessed to live in this part of the world and  the time to enjoy it.
-Stay tuned for more photo blog entries of different hikes around Vancouver.
+I feel blessed to live in this part of the world and to have the time to enjoy it.
+Stay tuned for more hikes around Vancouver.